winternet-studio/flightsim-aircraft-panel/README.md

 ### Testing Panel

-Opening `index.htm?config=msfs20/default/TestingPanel/default` allows you to easily test sending different actions to the sim (hVars, simControls, MobiFlight HubHop presets, and calculator code).
+Opening `index.htm?config=msfs20/default/TestingPanel/default` allows you to easily test sending different actions to the sim (offsets, lVars, hVars, simControls, MobiFlight HubHop presets, and calculator code).
 Great for testing if a given action actually works.